Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Unstable -homotopy theory in rigid geometry

 \section{Unstable \texorpdfstring{$\Arig$}~-homotopy theory in rigid geometry}

-\localtableofcontents In this section, we want to analyse $\Arig$-invariant Nisnevich sheaves on smooth rigid spaces, also called unstable rigid homotopy category.
-The upshot is that this category will define a pullback formalism in the sense that for any smooth morphism of rigid spaces $f$ the pullback $f^*$ admits a left adjoint satisfying base change and projection formula.
-But we will go even a bit further and prove that we even have a localisation sequence in this more general setting.
+In this section, we want to analyse the category of $\Arig$-invariant Nisnevich sheaves on smooth rigid spaces, also called the unstable rigid homotopy category.
+The upshot is that this category will define a pullback formalism in the sense that, for any smooth morphism $f$ of rigid spaces, the pullback $f^*$ admits a left-adjoint satisfying base change and projection formula.
+But we will go a bit further and prove that we even have a localisation sequence in this more general setting.

 \textbf{Notation.} Throughout this section, let $(R,R^+)$ be a uniform Huber pair with associated rigid space $S=\Spa(R,R^+)$ and let $\Dcal$ be a presentable category of coefficients.